 None for the Authority.
 Some payroll staff time involved, but less time for Director of Finance.
 Also will be less intrusive for employees needing additional funds during a financial hardship.

-ACTION REQUESTED: Staff requests that the A&F Committee forward the resolution to the Board of Directors recommending adoption.
+ACTION REQUESTED: The A&F Committee recommends that the Board of Directors approve the resolution allowing loans from the 457 deferred compensation plan.

 ATTACHMENTS:

 Examples of Emergency Withdrawal Qualifying and Non-qualifying requests

 Proposed resolution allowing Participant loans